goossens/ObjectTalk/docs-src/architecture/runtime.md

 that these tasks are execute from the primary or startup thread.

 A second thread will therefore be used to run the application, do most of the CPU work and run the event loop.
 The ObjectTalk callback will also run in this thread.
-As usual, worker threads can also be used.

 The graphical framework automatically and transparently connects the main (graphical) thread with the application or scripts thread.